 Using a PBL approach, a tutor builds curricula around projects that foster inquiry-based activities.
 This way, kids can easily understand concepts and exchange ideas with their peers while also seeing the results of their actions.
-The benefits of project based learning include development of essential skills like time management, proper allocation of resources, independence, cooperation, and even adequate presentation of ideas.
+Project based learning in mathematics is exciting because of its role in developing essential skills like time management, proper allocation of resources, independence, cooperation, and even adequate presentation of ideas.

-Project based learning technique leaves room for tutors to customize projects to fit the curricula.
+The project-based learning technique allows tutors to customize projects to fit the curricula.
 A teacher’s role is to aid students by answering their questions.
 So, it’s no surprise that many parents have adopted the PBL technique for homeschooling.

 PBL assignments challenge kids to think critically, collaborate with others, and communicate differently.
 But, there are some downsides to using project-based learning techniques to teach kids.

-With project based learning, math can be an enjoyable topic for the kids.
+With project based learning activities, math can be an enjoyable topic for kids.
 Students will be able to put what they have learned into practice.
-They can gain practical life skills like communication skills and teamwork when participating in group activities.
+They can gain practical life skills like communication and teamwork in group activities.